jacobsaltzman/phase-1-project/README.md

 ### Future additions

+  [In progress] Secret rainbow snake game using Dots function

   [  ] Score board stored in JSON.db and placed on the dom

   [  ] Tutorial alert (e.g. walking through basic colors first, like all Red, White, ect)

   [  ] Improved interface, tuner buttons, and sound effects

   [  ] More messages/scoring describing how close or far the guess was from the random color

-  [  ] Secret rainbow snake game using Dots function

 ____________________________________________